p1ppo/pibackup/README.rst

 For further information on this, read about `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ or `venv <https://docs.python.org/3/library/venv.html>`_.

+In case you install into a virtual environment, please adapt the crontab entry later, as mentioned in section "On adding the cron job".

 2. Run config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Simply invoke from the command line: